banos/xxtmp-testmvc/readme.md

 <img align="right" width="230" height="230" src="media/icon-small.png">

-TodoMVC has been called many things including the 'Speed-dating' and 'Rosetta Stone' of MV\* frameworks.
-Whilst we hope that this project can offer assistance in deciding what frameworks are worth spending more time looking at, remember that the Todo application offers a limited view of a framework's potential capability.
+TobuyMVC has been called many things including the 'Speed-dating' and 'Rosetta Stone' of MV\* frameworks.
+Whilst we hope that this project can offer assistance in deciding what frameworks are worth spending more time looking at, remember that the Tobuy application offers a limited view of a framework's potential capability.

 It is meant to be used as a gateway to reviewing how a basic application using a framework may be structured, and we heavily recommend investing time researching a solution in more depth before opting to use it.

-Also, please keep in mind that TodoMVC is not the perfect way to compare the size of different frameworks.
+Also, please keep in mind that TobuyMVC is not the perfect way to compare the size of different frameworks.
 We intentionally use the unminified versions to make reading the source code easier.

 ## Getting Involved

-Whilst we enjoy implementing and improving existing Todo apps, we're always interested in speaking to framework authors (and users) wishing to share Todo app implementations in their framework/solution of choice.
+Whilst we enjoy implementing and improving existing Tobuy apps, we're always interested in speaking to framework authors (and users) wishing to share Tobuy app implementations in their framework/solution of choice.

 Check out our [contribution docs](contributing.md) for more info.